 If a 7-day “soft quarantine” period is in place, students are expected to stay in their apartment except to exercise, run essential errands, and purchase food or other essentials.
 While in the shared spaces of their apartment, flatmates are expected to be masked and follow social distancing protocols to limit possible transmission of COVID-19.
 During this 7-day period, it is expected that students will have no “close contacts” – i.e., any maskless contact with an individual of less than 6 ft.
 Classes scheduled for this period will be online.

 If a mandatory COVID-19 test is required after arrival, it will be arranged and covered by the program.

 Building and Classroom Safety

-Classrooms and common spaces will be cleaned and sanitized.
-Additional sanitizing wipes will be available to students upon request.
+Classrooms and common spaces are cleaned and sanitized regularly, and hand sanitizers are available in the building.
+Additional sanitizing wipes are available to students upon request.